railsware/upterm/README.md

 ###### Compatibility

-We aim to be compatible at least with [VT100](https://en.wikipedia.org/wiki/VT100).
-All the programs (emacs, ssh, vim) should work as expected.
+All programs command-line programs (including emacs, ssh and vim) should work as expected.
+If you experience any glitches, please [create an issue](https://github.com/railsware/upterm/issues/new).

 Install
 ------------